 Ballistic missile defense

-Anti-surface warfare
+Anti-surface warfare and strike

 The SM-6 missile has demonstrated the ability to hit a surface target, and it can strike from any ship or location, supporting the Navy’s pursuit of sea control.